You’re Considering a Bathroom Remodel. Now What?

 Step 5: The Construction Phase

-Once all of the design details are taken care of and you know the exact cost of your project, construction can begin.
-With large bathroom projects where another bathroom is not available, oftentimes the homeowners will move out of the home.
-However, this is by no means a requirement.
-Melton Design Build provides a copy of your project schedule, which may help you decide how to handle the inconvenience.
+Once you have your design complete and you know the exact cost of your project, construction can begin.
+With large bathroom projects where another bathroom is not available, some homeowners choose to move into a different living space until construction is complete.
+Melton always provides a copy of your project schedule to help you plan for any inconveniences before construction kicks off.